Your name sounds strange and I haven’t heard it before. How do you pronounce it?

 If you feel any of my recipes or photos would be great for your ebook, cookbook or magazine article, please email me to seek republishing rights.

-Last year when you did those 12 Food Photography, Food Styling And Cookbook Writing Workshops in Sydney, I missed out.
+Back in 2015 when you did those 12 Food Photography, Food Styling And Cookbook Writing Workshops in Sydney, I missed out.
 They looked amazing and I was wondering if you were going to do them again as I would love to attend.
 So are you?

 How can we get you to talk about our awesome product and share it with your readers/followers?
 We know if you try it, you will love it.
 We just know it!!